awsdocs/aws-cloud9-user-guide/doc_source/sample-python.md

   If you have a different type of environment or operating system, you might need to adapt this tutorial's instructions\.
 + **You have opened the AWS Cloud9 IDE for that environment**

   When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
-See [Opening an Environment in AWS Cloud9](open-environment.md) for details\.
+See [Opening an environment in AWS Cloud9](open-environment.md) for details\.

 ## Step 1: Install Python 3\.6<a name="sample-python-install"></a>